ccolo01/tem5018/docs/section-1.md

 Mitchel Resnick argues that the best learning happens when children work on projects they're passionate about:

 !!! quote "From the Research"
-    "When students work on projects they're passionate about, they're willing to work longer and harder, and they learn more in the process."
+    "When people work on projects they’re passionate about, they’re eager to dive in and immerse themselves.
+They’re willing to work for hours, or longer, and hardly notice that time is passing.
+They enter a state that psychologist Mihaly Csikszentmihalyi calls flow—completely absorbed in the activity"

     — Mitchel Resnick, *Lifelong Kindergarten* (2017)